borgstrom/salt-vagrant-saltconf2014/presentation.md

 ## My background

-I am a professional systems engineer with 13 years of experience who has used Salt extensively since 2010.
+I am a professional systems engineer with 13 years of experience who has used Salt extensively since 2011.
 This made the choice of using Salt as a way to provision development environments a "no-brainer" to me.

+!

+## Involvement with Salt

+First version tested: <code>0.7.0</code> &mdash; April 2011

+First version in production: <code>0.8.8</code> &mdash; June 2011 (<code>0.9.5</code> full production)

+First contribution: January 2012

+Influenced the addition of "requisite in" statements: March 2012

+Early user of the Event system: <code>0.10.2</code> &mdash; August 2012

 !